 A business education at Bentley is more than just a degree.
 Our students come from a variety of experiences, backgrounds, and cultures — aspects that are important to a rich educational experience and your success in college and beyond.
 There’s no better place to start your college adventure.

-Test Optional Policy Extended through Academic Year 2023-2024
+Test Optional Policy Extended through 2025

 If you are a non-native English speaker, you are still required to demonstrate English language proficiency through your results of the TOEFL, IELTS, Cambridge English Assessment, Michigan English Test (MET) or Duolingo exam; all of which offer online testing.